 Clubs & Activities

 These after-school activities are numerous and varied.
 Organizations and clubs include participation in academic activities and projects, fine arts areas, literary work, community service projects, and school spirit.
-The school encourages its students to participate in at least one co-curricular activity.
+The school encourages its students to participate outside of the classroom.
 To become a member of any organization, a student must contact the moderator of that group.
 Each officer and member is committed to abide by the guidelines and policies for clubs and organizations.

 - Art Club